PERFECTN0THING/READ/README.md

 ## ‼️BYI:
-i am autistic, socially anxious, and have a hard time socializing. i apologize if i seem dry/awkward at first. i usually don't like interacting or iniating convos first. i am also forgetful and have difficulty concentrating and processing information quickly, please be patient. i'm usually afk because i tend to get overwhelmed or burnt out quickly
+do not copy/take major inspo from me!! i am autistic, socially anxious, and have a hard time socializing. i apologize if i seem dry/awkward at first. i usually don't like interacting or iniating convos first. i am also forgetful and have difficulty concentrating and processing information quickly, please be patient. i'm usually afk since i tend to get overwhelmed or burnt out quickly, or if i have something to do. i am not ignoring you.

 <!--
 **meowkoto/meowkoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.